AlPatinoComSol/GraChAID/README.md

 - The UI theme is now Darks!
 - Fixed "copy all button", now all messages are displayed and the coppy all copy all the thoughs and actions in triming the whitespaces.
 And it shows copy success message
 - 🔧 Enhanced spell-checking logic to exclude empty and whitespace-only strings.
-- GPT is not supported yet (I'm working on it ;D ).

 ----
-Any sugestions ?

 ----

 V 1.6.1